Please fill out the short form below and someone will contact you shortly to discuss the opportunities at Concordia University Chicago.

 - Integrate ethical frameworks into business decisions and reduce risk and liability.

 Students must complete 30 credit hours of coursework to earn an MA in Innovation and Entrepreneurship from Concordia University Chicago.
 This business master’s program features nine online classes and a 3-credit capstone that is designed to help students synthesize and apply what they have learned in a real-world entrepreneurial or innovation-related experience.

 The academic calendar spans three 16-week semesters per year, and each semester consists of two consecutive eight-week terms.
-Students who take one course per term can complete the program in less than two years; those who opt for an accelerated plan can finish their degree sooner.
+Students who take one course per term can complete the program in less than two years.

 To be considered for admission into the MA in Innovation and Entrepreneurship program at Concordia University Chicago, applicants must have earned a bachelor’s degree from a regionally accredited institution.
 Prospective students must complete the free online application and submit all required admission materials: